yairm210/Unciv/docs/Modders/Unique-parameters.md

 This indicates the terrain on a single tile.
 The following values are allowed:

 -   A filter names a specific json attribute (by name):
     - Base terrain
     - Terrain features
     - Base terrain uniques
     - Terrain feature uniques
     - Resource
     - Natural wonder
+    - A [nationFilter](#nationfilter) matching the tile owner
 -   Or the filter is a constant string choosing a derived test:
     -   `All`
     -   `Water`, `Land`